jvansch1/JohnQuery/README.md

   }
 ```

 If a value is passed in, will set the the attribute on each HTML element in the collection.
-If no value is passed in, will return the value of passed in attribute of first element in DOM collection.
+If no value is passed in, will return the value of passed in attribute of first element in ```DOMCollection```.
 ```
   attr(elementName, value) {
     if (value === undefined) {